 RNA sequencing and processing

 Library was prepared in accordance with the manufacturer’s instructions and the sequencing was carried out on the Illumina NextSeq500 sequencer.
 Approximately, 10 million 75nt long single end reads were generated for each sample.
 The Ostreococcus tauri genome sequence and annotation v3.0 were used as reference genome (Blanc-Mathieu et al., 2014).
-Futher computational analysis were carried out using MARACAS from ALGAEFUN with MARACAS (Romero-Losada et al., 2022).
+Futher computational analysis were carried out using the software tools developed in this thesis ALGAEFUN with MARACAS, ALGAEFUN with MARACAS, microalgae FUNctional enrichment tool for MicroAlgae RnA-seq and Chip-seq AnalysiS (Romero-Losada et al., 2022).

 Proteomic analysis